Supercomputing

 Jülich’s record-breaking computer

-Supercomputers are the hidden stars among Jülich’s large-scale facilities.
-JUWELS and JURECA are currently among the fastest computers in the world.
+They are the hidden stars among Jülich’s large-scale facilities: Supercomputers at Forschungszentrum Jülich have been among the fastest computers in the world for years.
 Their performance is even surpassed by JUPITER, which is currently being built on our campus – enormous computing power for big data and artificial intelligence (AI).

 Zitatbild.jpg